List of Parenthood characters: Zeek Holt

 Ezekiel "Zeek" Holt is the son of Amber Holt and Ryan York.
-He is born at the end of season 6 and is named after his great-grandfather.
+He is born at the end of the penultimate episode of the series and is named after his great-grandfather.

-Julia Braverman-Graham and her family
+Julia Braverman and her family

 Julia Braverman-Graham

 Julia Braverman-Graham (Erika Christensen) is Sydney and Victor's mother, Joel's wife, and Zeek and Camille's fourth and youngest child and second daughter.
 She is a lawyer at a top corporate firm while her husband, Joel, supports her ambitions by serving as a stay-at-home dad to their daughter.
 Julia is sometimes competitive and it is difficult for her to let go and relax.
 Julia's go-getting personality and by-the-book approach is the opposite of her sister Sarah's, but they turn to one another for support.
 During the second season, Joel and Julia are celebrating their eight-year anniversary.
 After unsuccessfully trying to conceive a second child, Julia is told she has scarring in her uterus and that it will be extremely difficult for her to conceive again.
-Julia and Joel have decided to adopt a young boy named Victor.
+Julia and Joel decide to adopt a young boy named Victor.
 During the fourth season, after missing Sydney's dance recital and Victor's first baseball game, as well as a discovery deadline for the law firm (a costly mistake for the firm), she quits her job at the firm.
 She then attempts to become a stay-at-home mom while Joel goes back to work.

 In season five, Julia begins to struggle with staying at home and feeling out of place.
 She begins a friendship with Ed, a dad at her children's school, and it begins to turn into an emotional affair.
 Eventually she sees the dangers and goes to break it off, but instead they kiss.
 Later in the season, after separating with Joel over her relationship with Ed, Julia has a one-night stand with Mr. Knight, the headmaster of Adam and Kristina's charter school (which Julia helped them get approval for).
 In the final season, Julia has a relationship with Chris, whom she used to date in college, and she works at the law firm where Chris works.
 But their relationship suffers because she cannot cut ties with Joel.
 Julia and Joel are able to work things out and mend their relationship and are surprised to learn that Victor's birth mother has given birth to a baby girl and offers Julia and Joel the chance to adopt her.
 After an undisclosed amount of time, it is revealed that not long after adopting Victor's sister, Julia gave birth to a son.
 They are all seen celebrating Christmas together as one big, happy family.